SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-1905.md

 The following instructions describe how to install and configure SAP Commerce Cloud release 1905 for use with a Spartacus storefront.
 In these instructions, SAP Commerce Cloud is installed to your local computer, so `localhost` is used in the browser URLs.

-The installation procedure includes steps for creating and using a `b2c_for_spartacus` recipe that makes use of the Spartacus Sample Data Addon, but you can use you own sample data or recipe as long as it includes the `cmsoccaddon` and `ycommercewebservices` extensions.
+The installation procedure includes steps for creating and using a `b2c_for_spartacus` recipe that makes use of the Spartacus Sample Data extension, but you can use you own sample data or recipe as long as it includes the `cmsoccaddon` and `ycommercewebservices` extensions.

-**Note:** If you are trying out Spartacus for the first time and intend to use the default sample data, you must install the Spartacus Sample Data Addon.
-The Spartacus Sample Data Addon makes a copy of the Electronics storefront with changes to content that work with the default Spartacus storefront.
+**Note:** If you are trying out Spartacus for the first time and intend to use the default sample data, you must install the Spartacus Sample Data extension.
+The Spartacus Sample Data extension makes a copy of the Electronics storefront with changes to content that work with the default Spartacus storefront.

-However, installing the Spartacus Sample Data Addon is not required in all cases.
+However, installing the Spartacus Sample Data extension is not required in all cases.
 The Spartacus layout is CMS driven as much as possible, but there are a few areas where the CMS structure does not provide enough information.
 To address this, Spartacus includes a layout configuration that provides additional information for the layout rendering of the CMS content (specifically, the order of the page slots).
 This configuration is provided in the `B2cStorefrontModule`.
 It is important to understand that this specific configuration is tightly coupled to the Spartacus sample data, and that whenever you change the sample data (something that happens in all projects), you should introduce your own layout configuration.
 When you are ready to introduce your own layout configuration, do not import the `B2cStorefrontModule`, but instead, use the `StorefrontModule` that does not provide any layout configuration.
 The `StorefrontModule` is not dependent on the Spartacus sample data, and is most likely a good starting point for your custom project.

-For more information about the changes that are implemented with the Spartacus Sample Data AddOn, see [Spartacus Sample Data Addon]({{ site.baseurl }}{% link _pages/install/spartacussampledataaddon.md %}).
+For more information about the changes that are implemented with the Spartacus Sample Data extension, see [Spartacus Sample Data Extension]({{ site.baseurl }}{% link _pages/install/spartacussampledata-extension.md %}).

 To install and configuring SAP Commerce Cloud for use with Spartacus, you must complete the following procedures: